Event terms and conditions

 Ticket prices will be half-credited if you cancel up to 4 weeks before the event start time.
 After then, no refund will be permissible.

 Your ticket can be transferred to an alternative individual up until 24 hours before the event starts.
 This may incur additional charges.
-Please try to notify the Events & Training Officer at least 72 hours before.
+Please try to notify the Events & Marketing Lead at least 48 hours before.
 If you need to transfer at shorter notice, contact the office immediately as authorisation must be granted; substitute delegates will be refused entry or charged an additional fee if no prior notice has been given or the transfer has not been authorised.

 Cancellations will be approved up to 21 days before the workshop start time with a full refund recoverable.
 Alternatively, participants can choose to transfer their space to another workshop date up to 21 days before with no additional charge; transfers are subject to availability and permissible at most once, after which a 50% administration fee will be charged.